TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ### IP ACL
 * API Gateway requests can be allowed/denied for the client IDs specified through IP ACL.
 * It can only be set on the root (/) resource path.
-The settings are applied to all sub-resources.
+The settings are applied to all child resources.

 ```json
 {